david-jacob/HurwitzFanoFit/README.md

 The python script can be used to fit different lineshapes that occur in the theory of STM spectroscopy (STS) of Kondo systems to STS data.

 ### Frota-Fano lineshape
 First, the Frota lineshape yields an accurate description of the Kondo resonance in the spectral function of a Kondo system.
+Taking into account quantum interference by a Fano phase factor $\phi$, the Kondo resonance can be well described by the following Frota-Fano lineshape:
 ```math
 A(\omega) = A_0 \, {\rm Re} \left[ e^{i\phi} \sqrt{\frac{i\Delta_{\rm K}}{\omega+i\Delta_{\rm K}}} \right]
 ```